karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-openai-pinecone-and-streamlit.md

             st.error(f"Error with OpenAI Chat Completion: {e}")
 ```

-As you may have seen in the code block above, the entirety of the query app is no more than 100 lines of code and is quite simple to understand.
+If you have taken a look at the code block above, you may have seen that the entirety of the query app is no more than 100 lines of code and also it is quite simple to understand.

 But nonetheless, I'll try to explain the most relevant parts.

 ## **2.1.
 Transform the user's query into a vector embedding**

-To transform the user question into a vector embedding, we'll be using the ``text-embedding-ada-002`` model from Azure OpenAI alongside with the ``openai`` Python package.
+To transform the user question into a vector embedding, we'll be using the ``text-embedding-ada-002`` model from Azure OpenAI.

-To create the embedding we just have to invoke the ``Embedding.create`` method specifying the model that will be used to generate the vector and the user query we want to convert.
+To create the embedding we just have to invoke the ``Embedding.create`` method from the ``openai`` Python package.
+This method needs two parameters: the LLM model that will be used to generate the vector embedding and the text we want to transform.

 ```python
 # Convert your query into a vector using Azure OpenAI